 SQL VARP Example

-VARP() simply returns the Variance for the population of total number of records present in the specified column.
-For example, The following query will calculate the variance of total records present in the [Yearly Income] column from Customers table.
+The VARP function returns the Variance for the population of the total number of records present in the specified column.
+For example, the following query will calculate the variance of total records present in the [Yearly Income] column from the Customers table.

 SELECT VARP ([YearlyIncome]) AS [Income Variance] FROM [Customer]